These blog posts are collected into Categories, which may make navigating topics easier!

 SOTA Trip Reports: July 12, August 01, 02 2020

 Here’re my first sota trip reports.
 I made some mistakes and have lots to learn still, but they were great days out and I’m dead keen to do more.
 Most importantly, I’ve got better at radio in general - I’m much more comfortable on a microphone, I understand the flow and format of an HF contact far better.
 It’s very different from the datamodes I’ve been doing for years!
-One thing that I’ve noticed, and it probably deserves mentioning, is that the SOTA web infrastructure is some of the best I’ve seen in ham radio. …
+One thing that I’ve noticed, and it probably deserves mentioning, is that the SOTA web infrastructure is some of the best I’ve seen in ham radio.
+Modern looking sites, coherent single sign on and services sharing data in a really clever way.
+I upload CSV format logs generated by my logging program, cqrlog, and the SOTA infrastructure handles them and shares them with services like sotamapping, to show me maps of my contacts.
+SOTA spots appear on APRS, and I can spot myself to sotwatch using APRS messages.
+I’m super impressed! …

 Posted on